onflow/flow/flips/20220503-interaction-templates.md

 ### Interaction Metadata
 A cadence script or transaction alone does not contain metadata about itself.
 Often, application and wallet developers may display a _human readable_ title or description about a transaction before requesting it to be signed by a user.
 They may wish to display a title and description about each argument it needs to collect from the user, or information about how the transaction will impact the user's account and assets.
 The metadata a developer might consume in their application could take many forms and be used for many purposes.

 An application or wallet may also want to know what a transaction will _do_ to protect against performing actions that will produce an undesirable result.
 For example, an application / wallet may wish to prevent a user from executing a transaction that sends more FLOW tokens from their account than they have, because that transaction will fail.
-An application / wallet may also want to know what version of an interaction's dependency tree it was created against, since because contracts on Flow are mutable, interaction may change in functionality if their dependencies change.
+An application / wallet may also want to know what version of an interaction's dependency tree it was created against, since because contracts on Flow are mutable, an interaction may change in functionality if its dependencies change.

 Currently, applications and wallets are left to come up with their own metadata around the transactions they support.
 For example, on Flow Port, for each transaction it supports, it has included a title and description for it, along with titles and descriptions of each argument.
 Contract developers do not yet have a standardized way to provide metadata around their interactions that can be consumable by the applications and wallets that engage with them.